ardanlabs/gotraining/05-using_pointers/readme.md

 ### Exercise 1

-Declare a struct type named Point with two fields, X and Y of type float64.
+Declare a struct type named Point with two fields, X and Y of type int.
 Implement a factory function for this type and a method that accepts this type and calculates the distance between the two points.
 What is the nature of this type?

 [Template](exercises/template1/template1.go) ([Go Playground](https://play.golang.org/p/Qe3dhDTwzX)) |